rosmo-robot/Rosmo_ESC/README.md

 :warning: In development.

-At the moment, the schematic is more or less complete, but the board is only partially routed.
+At the moment, schematic is complete and board has been routed.
+The BOM and finishing touches are not complete yet though.

 **Do not use this for anything yet!**